 Many people still have an inherent fear of data and analytics, and for good reason: the majority of the solutions developed for data management and analysis aren’t known for being accessible or user-friendly.

-Self-service analytics can be loosely defined as data analytics for the non-technical user.
-Before self-service analytics, data analysis required the IT department to collect and store data, and generate reports to be reviewed by analysts.
+Self-service analytics can be loosely defined as data analytics for non-technical users.
+Before self-service analytics, data analysis required the IT department to collect and store data and generate reports to be reviewed by analysts.
 By contrast, today’s self-service analytics enables all users to perform analysis and generate reports empowering users in any role to quickly make informed decisions based on the facts.

 A solution designed with the end- user in mind should include the following elements:

-To learn more about being more in control of your business data, download our eGuide: A guide to self-service business intelligence.
+To learn more about being more in control of your business data with self-service data analytics, download our eGuide: A guide to self-service data analytics.